isaacnmm/pestpolicy-hugo2XX/content/posts/best-riding-lawn-mower-for-hilly-terrain/index.md

 ### [3.
 Poulan Pro PP155H42 (15.5 HP) Gas Riding Lawn Mower](https://www.amazon.com/dp/B019F8TWB0/?tag=p-policy-20)
 Poulan Pro PP155H42 is a great competitor among top lawn mowers for hilly terrain.
 Luckily, the mower has adjustable six heights for cleaner mowing.
 You'll find the mower's air filter to be simple to maintain and clean.
-The machine has an oscillating deck that's 42-inches wide and thus the mower won't lose maneuverability.� It'll give you 16HP that's adequate to mow yards in up hills.
+The machine has an oscillating deck that's 42-inches wide and thus the mower won't lose maneuverability.
+It'll give you 16HP that's adequate to mow yards in up hills.
 Poulan Pro PP155H42 is easy to drive plus you'll love its hydrostatic transmission that's automatic and you won't have to worry about gears or clutch.
 The large mower competes favorably on price and performance with the Husqvarna models.
 You'll get very high torque for mowing from the machine's V-twin engine (16 hp).
 But the mower has reverse speed that's very fast, small wheels, and its gas tank is equally small (about 2.5 gallons) and thus may require refilling for long distances of towing or mowing.